 Do a self-assessment of your backpacking skills – what are you really good at? what have you never done before? (or you’re nervous about doing on the trail?)
 Go out and practice those skills, master them one at a time.
-If you’re still fairly new, you don’t even need to go full on backpacking, you can practice at local parks or campgrounds or even your backyard first before going on a multi-day hike on a trail.
+If you’re still fairly new, you don’t even need to go full on backpacking, ease into it by car camping at a campground or local state park, or even your backyard first before going on a multi-day hike on a trail.
 Once you know for sure that you know what you’re doing out there, your self-doubt will fade.

 Know that once you’re on the trail – all that doubt will disappear.
 Really though, I went through some pretty scary stuff on my 1,300 mile LASH, let’s talk an unfortunate series of events that led to a bear stealing most of my gear, bacteria that mostly destroyed my gut and didn’t heal for four years, scary lightning storms and tornadoes, and being chased down by an angry momma turkey genuinely trying to attack me.
 Even after all that, I can still honestly say that the time I was most afraid, was on the long train ride to GA to start my hike.
 I was terrified.
 I had no idea what to expect or what I was really getting into and I was totally freaking out!
 But once I got to Springer Mountain and every day after that, all I felt was the rush of ‘I’m actually doing this thing!’